-The continuous monitoring of DWIHN's service provider network includes any affiliates or subcontractors to which it has delegated managed care functions.
+DWIHN annually monitors its provider network including any affiliates and subcontractors to which it has delegated managed care functions, including service and support provision.
+The process includes review and follow-up on any provider network monitoring of its subcontractors.
 The standards used to assess contractors are the applicable sections of the Social Security Act, the Code of Federal Regulations (CFR), the Center for Medicare and Medicaid (CMS), MDHHS Operations Manuals, Michigan's Medicaid State Plan, and the Michigan Medicaid Provider Manual.

 In an ever-changing economy, quality services and supports that result in positive outcomes for persons that receive services in a cost-effective manner are crucial.
 DWIHN continues to move toward a system that ensures accountability and transparency relative to service quality and cost.
 As a result, DWIHN's QI Unit will continue to develop, train and implement a standardized system in which to measure performance and outcomes.
 These measurements will ensure accountability and transparency relative to the quality of services and cost.
-DWIHN's monitoring, which includes but is not limited to onsite, virtual and provider self-monitoring these monitoring measures are a component of the CQI process.
+DWIHN's QI Unit directly oversees all monitoring functions, which includes but is not limited to onsite, virtual and provider self-monitoring these monitoring measures are a component of the CQI process.